jwlankhaar/opensong-greenscreen/README.md

 2. Select the first slide that should be displayed on a greenscreen (i.e. the first slide that should have a transparent background in the video stream).

-3. Append a `#` to the slide name.
+3. Append a `#` to the slide name to toggle transparency on and of.
 If for example the first slide with greenscreen should be `Welcome`, its name should be changed to `Welcome#` and if the first slide after it without greenscreen should be `Scripture reading` the name of the latter should be changed to `Scripture reading#`.

 4. Save the slide set.